frePPLe/frepple/doc/developer-guide/adding-or-customizing-a-report.rst

 ==============================

 This section describes the different steps to add a new report (or update an existing one) in the user interface.
-We’ll describe both the general case as well as the generic view provided by frePPLe.
+We'll describe both the general case as well as the generic view provided by frePPLe.

 The steps outline here are a short and very brief summary of how screens